alex-controlx/red-dashboard-svg-control/README.md

 - `unique_id@`+`cx_color` - payload is a string;
 - `unique_id@`+`cx_status` - payload is 12 characters string;
 - `unique_id@`+`cx_hide` - payload is a boolean (true or false).
+- `unique_id@`+`cx_stroke` - payload is an object `{color: string, width: number}`.
+Both attributes are optional, so stroke can have predefined color and width can be dynamic to create flashing effect.
+[Example](https://github.com/Alex-OPTIM/red-dashboard-svg-control/blob/master/screenshots/stroke_example.png).

 ### TODO
 - Test and document usage of `payload` as an array of payloads;